exoplanetsdk/2ES_target_selection/README.md

 ## Environment Setup

-If you are using a conda environment, run the following commands **after creating and activating your environment** (e.g., named `2ES`):
+If you are using a conda environment, run the following commands to create and set up a virtual environment (e.g., named `2ES`):

 ```bash
 conda create -n 2ES